blitzboah/blogtube/README.md

-# yt-short-automation
+# blogtube
-automating the task of creating yt shorts using blogs
+automating the task of creating yt shorts using blogs.

+to change blog, just edit links.txt in directory!
 ```bash
 sh setup.sh
 ```